What Is Ohio Known For? [2026]

 Great Lakes Brewing Company

-As one of the Midwest’s pioneering craft breweries, Great Lakes Brewing Company has been a local institution since 1988—and even helped put Ohio on the craft beer map.
-Its flagship beers like Dortmunder Gold and Christmas Ale have devoted followings, and its brewpub is a Cleveland staple.
+Great Lakes Brewing Company has been a local mainstay since 1988—and even helped put Ohio on the craft beer map.
+Its flagship beers like Dortmunder Gold and Christmas Ale have devoted followings, and its brewpub is a Cleveland go-to.
 Sustainability is a core focus, with the brewery sourcing local ingredients and recycling spent grain.

 Ohio State Reformatory